-On occasion, these two particles of negation occur side by side, as μη ου (me ou), an interrogative expression (Roman 10:18, 1 Corinthians 9:4).
+On occasion, these two particles of negation occur side by side, as μη ου (me ou), an interrogative expression (Romans 10:18, 1 Corinthians 9:4).
 But, in the eloquence of Spiros Zodhiates, "in this combination, me is interrogative and the ou belongs solely to the verb following" (Complete Wordstudy Dictionary).
 Note that while our modern Boolean sense of negation dictates that two negatives create one positive (not-no means yes), in Greek a double negation emphasizes it (no-no means absolutely not).

-Our word occurs 1641 times, see full concordance, and comes with a small list of derivatives (many of which also exist formed from μη, me in stead):
+Our word occurs 1641 times, see full concordance, and comes with a small list of derivatives (many of which also exist formed from μη, me instead):

 - Together with the particle δε (de), which usually merely indicates a mild transition and is rarely translated: the conjunction ουδε (oude), meaning something like "and not" or "neither" as this word often follows a previous negation.
 It's used 136 times, see full concordance, and from this word in turn derives:

 - Together with an otherwise unknown word αμος (amos), which appears to have meant way or wise: the adverb ουδαμως (oudamos), meaning in no wise, by no means (Matthew 2:6 only).

-- Together with the particle πω (po), meaning yet or even: the adverb ουδεπω (oudepo), meaning not yet or never yet (Luke 23:53, 1 Corinthians 8:2).
+- Together with the particle πω (po), meaning yet or even: the adverb ουδεπω (oudepo), meaning not yet or never yet.
+This word occurs 5 times; see full concordance.

 - Together with the conjunction ουν (oun), meaning accordingly or certainly (see below): the adverb ουκουν (oukoun), which is used as an adverb of confirmed inquire, meaning "isn't it so?" and implying that it is, indeed, so.
 This word occurs only in John 18:37.

 - The adverb ουχι (ouchi), which is an emphasized version of ου (ou), and would mean certainly not, or not at all (Romans 3:27, 1 Corinthians 6:1).
 Often it's used in an interrogative context, in which case it means "is it not?" and implies that it surely is!
-(Matthew 5:46, John 11:9).
+This word occurs 56 times; see full concordance.

 Spelled identically to the particle of negation and the genitive singular relative pronoun, the adverb ου (hou) is an adverb of place and means where (Luke 4:16, Romans 4:15, Colossians 3:1).
 Sometimes these identical forms pose a bit of a challenge.
-In Matthew 18:20, for instance, Jesus begins His famous declaration of His presence among two or more, with ου γαρ, which technically may mean that He won't be in their midst, in stead of there He would be (the same ου γαρ combination means precisely that in Matthew 9:13, 9:24, 10:20, and so on).
+In Matthew 18:20, for instance, Jesus begins his famous declaration of his presence among two or more, with ου γαρ, which technically may mean that he won't be in their midst, instead of there he would be (the same ου γαρ combination means precisely that in Matthew 9:13, 9:24, 10:20, and so on).
 Fortunately, early interpreters have long concluded that the former option agrees more with Jesus' character than the second.
 This word occurs 27 times; see full concordance.

 Somewhat in the same ballpark is the conjunction ουν (oun), which ties two subsequential clauses together, whether they merely happen to come one after the other or whether the second one logically follows from the first.
-It mostly means therefore, there upon, certainly, and then, etcetera (Matthew 6:2, Luke 15:28, 1 Corinthians 7:26).
+It mostly means therefore, there upon, certainly, and then, etcetera.

-Our word ουν (oun) looks like the particle of negation ου (ou), postfixed with a ν (n) and given an affirmative meaning.
+Our word ουν (oun) looks like the particle of negation ου (ou), suffixed with a ν (n) and given an affirmative meaning.
 Note that the particle of strong affirmation μην (men) looks like the other particle of negation μη (me) followed by an ν (n).
 Our word ουν (oun) occurs 523 times; see full concordance.